UHR, together with other professional service associations, runs cross-functional Action Learning Sets for deputy directors.

 Action Learning Set Brief:

 Action Learning is a powerful development experience for leaders.
 It brings people together to exchange, support and challenge each other in action and learning.
-BUFDG is partnering with ARMA, AUDE, CHEIA, HESPA, SCONUL, UCISA and UHR (our equivalent for professionals across the Research, Estates, Internal Audit, Strategic Planning, Libraries, IT and HR) to offer action learning to Finance staff at Deputy Director / Heads of Department or equivalent.
+UHR is partnering with ARMA, AUDE, BUFDG, CHEIA, HESPA, SCONUL, and UCISA (our equivalent for professionals across Research, Estates, Internal Audit, Finance, Strategic Planning, Libraries, and IT) to offer action learning to HR staff at Deputy Director / Heads of Department or equivalent.

 What is an Action Learning Set?